noelwelsh/worksheets/src/docs/1-symmetry.md

 ## Defining Symmetry

-We can say something is symmetric if it says that same when we transform it in some way.
+We can say something is symmetric if it stays the same when we transform it in some way.
 For example, the triangle below is symmetric when we flip it, but not when we rotate it by 180 degrees.
 A square, however, is symmetric under both transformations: flipping and rotating by 180 degrees.

 ![A isoceles triangle flipped and rotated](img/1-triangle.png)